mnieber/gen/docs/snippets/creation-and-relation-rules.md

 ## Fact

 A :relation-rule may return a list of additional relations, which are processed in the same way as the relations in the :spec-file.
 Here, we return two additional relations.

-## Fact

-When you return an additional relation, you can use a term to refer to some other resource (`f"post-{item.item_name}:mutation"`) or you can directly insert the resource itself (`item`).
+When you return an additional relation, you can refer to the object using a term (`f"post-{item.item_name}:mutation"`) or using a resource (`item`).

 ## Snippet (`bar_pkg/item/__init__.py`)